enjin/platform/README.md

 # Enjin Platform

 Enjin Platform is the most powerful and advanced open-source framework for building NFT platforms.
 This repo aims in giving an out-of-box quick start solution to run an application with platform and the Efinity Wallet Daemon.
-This template as it is should be **used only for testing purposes**, it is not recommended to run this way in production environments.

 [![License: LGPL 3.0](https://img.shields.io/badge/license-LGPL_3.0-purple)](https://opensource.org/license/lgpl-3-0/)